 - Record type value change – While updating record type of records, currently record type value cannot be directly referenced.
 Currently, it needs to be hardcoded or referenced indirectly

 - Bulk record handling is still not optimum and can breach CPU time execution limits

 - Case escalation rules are not being properly reevaluated after process/flow invoked field updates

-- When building large amount of process builders, in some organizations have reported sporadic recurrence of concurrent apex issues in their organizations even without and long running processes (callouts, queries, apex)
+- When building a large number of process builders, in some organizations have reported sporadic recurrence of concurrent apex issues in their organizations even without and long-running processes (callouts, queries, apex)

 Also, refer Salesforce Process Builder known issues to get a comprehensive list of known issues with Process builders.

 As Salesforce keeps improving Process Builder and it’s capabilities, it is sure to become a mighty powerful automation tool in days to come.